Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-30:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-12-31:** A SHA-256 hash is 256 bits — 64 hexadecimal characters — regardless of input size.
 - **2025-12-31:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-12-31:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.